 RESOURCES

-SERIES GUIDE
+BEATITUDES SERIES GUIDE

 The series guide introduces the biblical concept of beatitudes, provides recommended reading for further study, and includes weekly prompts to help you prepare your heart for worship.